[Rev. 5/2/2022 8:34:52 AM--2021]

 (b) Establish procedures for managing assets of the Association.

-(c) Establish the amount and method of reimbursing members of the Board of Directors under NRS 687A.050.
+(c) Mandate that the Association establish procedures to designate the amount and method of reimbursing members of the Board of Directors under NRS 687A.050.

 (d) Establish procedures by which claims may be filed with the Association and establish acceptable forms of proof of covered claims.
 Notice of claims to the receiver or liquidator of the insolvent insurer shall be deemed notice to the Association or its agent and a list of those claims must be periodically submitted to the Association or similar organization in another state by the receiver or liquidator.